 Sometimes platelet transfusion

 Treating the cause can often treat the thrombocytopenia.
 Thrombocytopenia caused by a drug usually is corrected by stopping the drug.
-Thrombocytopenia caused by autoimmune destruction of platelets (as in immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder caused by decrease in the number of platelets (thrombocytes) that occurs in a person who does not have another disorder that affects platelets... read more ) is treated with prednisone to lessen platelet destruction, drugs to increase production of platelets in the bone marrow, and sometimes removal of the spleen (splenectomy).
+Thrombocytopenia caused by autoimmune destruction of platelets (as in immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder caused by decrease in the number of platelets (thrombocytes) that occurs in a person who does not have another disorder that affects platelets... read more ) is treated with prednisone (a drug that suppresses the immune system to lessen platelet destruction), drugs that stimulate the bone marrow to increase production of platelets, and sometimes removal of the spleen (splenectomy).

 People with a low platelet count and abnormal bleeding usually should not take drugs that impair platelet function (such as aspirin or nonsteroidal anti-inflammatory drugs).